Richard Hilleman

 Production for the company.
 An avid hockey player during his youth in Minnesota, Hilleman was Executive Producer or Producer for other successful EA Sports titles in the 1990s as well, including NHL Hockey, NHLPA Hockey, PGA Tour Golf and Tiger Woods Golf.

 Rich Hilleman worked for Electronic Arts as Chief Creative Officer until May, 2016.
 He also serves on the board of directors of the Academy of Interactive Arts & Sciences.

+In 2009, he was chosen by IGN as one of the top 100 game creators of all time.